15 Short Inspirational Stories with a Moral [Motivational stories]

 Moral of the story:

 Karma’s a bitch!
-Be kind and fair to others and you’ll enjoy the rewards.
+Be kind and fair to others, and you’ll enjoy the rewards.

 inspirationalshortstory8-6372757

-If you’ve ever read The Bell Jar by Sylvia Plath, you may have already come across this next inspirational short story…
+If you’ve read The Bell Jar by Sylvia Plath, you may have already come across this next inspirational short story…

-8. The Story of the Fig Tree (From “The Bell Jar”, by Sylvia Plath)
+8. The Story of the Fig Tree (From “The Bell Jar” by Sylvia Plath)

 I saw my life branching out before me like the green fig tree in the story.
 From the tip of every branch, like a fat purple fig, a wonderful future beckoned and winked.